Avalanche dynamics – How avalanches move

 Understanding the flow properties of avalanches is important for determining potential danger zones and planning protective measures.
 To protect the community from this powerful natural process, we study avalanches in full-scale and develop numerical models to predict their behavior.

-To help ascertain which processes predominate in different types of snow, we conduct experiments using real avalanches.
-Our test site is located in the Vallée de la Sionne, at Arbaz in the canton of Valais.
-As an avalanche sweeps downhill, dozens of sensors measure its characteristics including velocity and impact pressure.
-To obtain a detailed picture of the snow flow, we combine measurements from the avalanche trajectory with modern remote-sensing techniques.
+To understand which processes predominate in different types of flow, we conduct experiments using real avalanches.
+Our test site is located at the Vallée de la Sionne, in Arbaz, Canton Valais.
+During the avalanche descent, more than 200 sensors measure parameters such as the velocity and impact pressure within the flow.
+To get a complete picture of the avalanche, we also perform measurements using modern remote sensing techniques such as radars and drones.